-Organism Screen who Screen when Sample collection VRE 1.
-High risk units: ICU nephrology haematology solid organ transplant unit, and patients epidemiologically linked to single-strain outbreak in health care facility.
-2. Patients at high risk of carriage: For endemic VRE screen on admission to intensive care unit, at discharge and once weekly.
-For VRE in a haematology/ oncology facility screen periodically every 3-6 months.
+Organism Screen who Screen when Sample collection VRE High risk units: ICU nephrology haematology solid organ transplant unit, and patients epidemiologically linked to single-strain outbreak in health care facility.
+Patients at high risk of carriage: recent hospitalisation in For endemic VRE screen on admission to intensive care unit, at discharge and once weekly.
+For VRE in a haematology/oncology facility screen periodically every 3-6 months.
 Multiple sites including rectal or perianal swabs.
 Reasonable sites include groin, wounds, ostomy sites and respiratory secretions or tracheal aspirates.

-recent hospitalisation in any health care facility critical illness in intensive care units long duration of stay and severity of illness chronic disease and impaired functional status patients with urinary catheters, and/or prolonged or broadspectrum antimicrobial use, particularly vancomycin.
-MRGN, ESBLs, plasmid-mediated AmpC, MR-Pseudomonas aeruginosa, MR-Acinetobacter baumannii, carbapenemase-producing Enterobacterales (CPE, see below for additional CPE-specific risk factors) 1.
+Organism Screen who Screen when Sample collection any health care facility critical illness in intensive care units long duration of stay and severity of illness chronic disease and impaired functional status patients with urinary catheters, and/or prolonged or broadspectrum antimicrobial use, particularly vancomycin.
+MRGN, ESBLs, plasmid-mediated AmpC, MR-Pseudomonas aeruginosa, MR- Acinetobacter baumannii, carbapenemase- producing Enterobacterales (CPE, see below for additional CPE-specific risk factors) 1.
 High risk units: ICU solid-organ transplant unit speciality centres (e.g. burns, neurosurgery), and patients epidemiologically linked to single-strain outbreak in healthcare facility.
 2. Patients at high risk of carriage: those with recent broad spectrum antimicrobial therapy (carbapenem, quinolones, and 3rd and 4th generation cephalosporins) history of recent travel to area of high endemicity long duration of stay and severity of illness chronic disease and impaired functional status, and/or presence of invasive medical devices Admission screening of MRGNs should be based on local epidemiology and consideration of highrisk groups.
 If screening and isolation are not routine, they may be considered to address a temporary outbreak in a specific unit and discontinued once the outbreak is controlled.
 Multiple sites including rectal or perianal swabs.
 Reasonable sites to include are nares, groin, wounds, ostomy sites and respiratory secretions or tracheal aspirates depending on the infectious agent.

-Carbapenemase- producing Enterobacterales (CPE) In addition to the above considerations for screening of MRGNs, the following risk factors should also be considered for CPE [229].
-Patients Patients at high-risk of colonisation or infection with CPE should be actively screened for CPE Aspirates from any tubes or drains.
+Organism Screen who Screen when Sample collection Carbapenemase-producing Enterobacterales (CPE) In addition to the above considerations for screening of MRGNs, the following risk factors should also be considered for CPE [231].
+Patients who: • are hospitalised for a long time • have been hospitalised or had surgery overseas • have had multiple or recent exposures to different antibiotic agents, especially cephalosporins, fluroquinolones and carbapenems • have diabetes mellitus Patients at high-risk of colonisation or infection with CPE should be actively screened for CPE colonisation or infection upon hospital admission.
+Aspirates from any tubes or drains.
 Rectal swabs, faeces or urine from catheterised patients.
-Specimens from transplant.

-who: colonisation or open wounds should also • are hospitalised for a infection upon be considered [229]. long time hospital admission. have been hospitalised or had surgery overseas have had multiple or recent exposures to different antibiotic agents, especially cephalosporins, fluroquinolones and carbapenems have diabetes mellitus are on mechanical ventilation have an indwelling medical device, and/or are recipients of an organ or stem cell
+Specimens from open wounds should also be considered [231]. are on mechanical ventilation have an indwelling medical device, and/or are recipients of an organ or stem cell transplant.